 To aid in the continued development of these objectives, you’ll want to set effectiveness measures for your YouTube content.
-This involves identifying Key Performance Indicators, and make use of YouTube SEO analysis tools.
-Google provides a useful introduction to some of these KPIs and analytic tools, available here.
+This involves identifying Key Performance Indicators and make use of YouTube channel analysis tools.
+Google provides a useful introduction to some of these KPIs and analytics tools, available here.

 Overall, creating measurable YouTube objectives in this way can provide a hugely effective starting point towards building your audience, supporting company strategy, and increasing consumer awareness.

 Bonus tip: Many companies make the mistake of using Call-to-actions which are too hard, or poorly presented.
 For example, focusing simply and explicitly on getting viewers to “click to external website”.
 Instead, remember to positively focus on your brand story first – do it well, and an invitation to visit your website will be more than enough.